babelouest/ulfius/API.md

 #### Endpoints definitions

-Endpoints structure have change, `ulfius_add_endpoint_by_val` now requires only one callback function, but requires a priority number.
+Endpoints structure have changed, `ulfius_add_endpoint_by_val` now requires only one callback function, but requires a priority number.

 If you don't use authentication callback functions, you can simply remove the `NULL, NULL, NULL` parameters corresponding to the former authentication callback function pointer, the authentication callback user data, and the realm value.
 Then add any number as a priority, 0 for example.